storj/storj/docs/blueprints/linux-setup.md

 ## Wrapup
 - As a first step and as part of the PoC, the git repository and the debian package skeleton will be created.
-- The PoC will create the user and the directories, download a binary (will not check for the latest) and install a basic storagenode systemD service.
+- The PoC will create the user and the directories, download a binary (will not check for the latest) and install a basic storagenode systemd service.
 - The PoC will also contain first Dockerfile for the reprepro repository.